DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/00 Editors Values are not Saved.md

 DataGrid or TreeList uses column.[cellTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cellTemplate) only to display a cell value.
 To place your custom editor into cells to allow users to edit them, use column.[editCellTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editCellTemplate).
 Refer to the previous topic section for more information.

 If you want to always display editors in a column, enable the column.[showEditorAlways](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#showEditorAlways) option.
-DataGrid displays an editor (or **editCellTemplate**, if it exists) and ignores **cellTemplate**.
+DataGrid displays an editor (or **editCellTemplate** if it exists) and ignores **cellTemplate**.

 ### You Handle the editorPreparing Event and Override onValueChanged